pieteroyens/Summaries/IR1/IR1.md

 ##### Model-based measure: browsing/positions-based models, RPB

-Described how users interact with results.
+Described how users interact with results, aka it's a *model of the user*.

 It depends on the position of the document if the users goes to the next one.
 So the higher a document is, the more chance it has to be viewed.
 We get a metric called **Rank Biased Precision (RPB)** and is the expected utility at stopping at rank k.